galette/website/_i18n/en/pages/contribute.md

 Using Galette is already a kind of support.
 Quite easy, no?
 Well, thanks for coming :D

 For the ones who stay anyway, using and testing Galette is the same process.
-So, if you find a bug, open a ticket with all possible details so a developer cans understand the issue and reproduce it, or use [one of our communication channels]({% tl contact %}) to expose your issue.
+So, if you find a bug, open a ticket with all possible details so a developer can understand the issue and reproduce it, or use [one of our communication channels]({% tl contact %}) to expose your issue.

 If you want - especially now you are a Galette expert! - you can test new features under development when there are, or regularly try the [nightly version]({{ site.galette.nightly_url }}).
 Do not forget this is an unstable version; even if instability is a relative concept.